umar-younis/ng-uploader/README.md

           headers: { "Authorization": "Bearer asd", "Accept" : "something" },
           params: { "param1": "val1", "param2": "val2" }
         };
-        this.uploader = new Ng2Uploader(this.options); // Global options applied for each upload
+        this.uploader.setOptions(this.options); // Global options applied for each upload this.uploader.addFiles(this.files);
-        this.uploader.addFiles(this.files);
         this.uploader.uploadAll();
       }